ArmyGuy255A/ScriptingToolkit/README.md

     <br />
     ![](Help/DirectoryListing.png?raw=true)

-2. Generate the config.ini file by [launching](#launching-the-toolkit) the `.\Launcher.ps1` from the PowerShell CLI in the toolkit's root directory.
+2. Generate the config.json file by [launching](#launching-the-toolkit) the `.\Launcher.ps1` from the PowerShell CLI in the toolkit's root directory.
-   - If the `Config\config.ini` file already exists, it will be migrated to the latest version in `Templates\config.ini` and the old version will be backed up.
+   - If the `Config\config.json` file already exists, it will be migrated to the latest version in `Templates\config.json` and the old version will be backed up.
-   - Running the toolkit for the first time will generate a new config.ini and place it into the `\Config` directory.
+   - Running the toolkit for the first time will generate a new config.json and place it into the `\Config` directory.

-3. Modify the [config.ini](#the-config.ini) file based on your environment's requirements.
+3. Modify the [config.json](#the-config.json) file based on your environment's requirements.
-   - Take the time to ensure no unnecessary changes happened to your config.ini file.
+   - Take the time to ensure no unnecessary changes happened to your config.json file.

 4. Add your PowerShell scripts to the Menus directory.
    - Only .ps1 and .ps1m files will show up in the menu system.